-The Mineral Resource Statement for the Penny's Find Underground Gold Mineral Resource Estimate (MRE) was prepared during June 2021 and is reported according to the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (the 'JORC Code') 2012 edition.
+The Mineral Resource Statement for the Pennys Find Underground Gold Mineral Resource Estimate (MRE) was prepared during December 2023 and is reported according to the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (the 'JORC Code') 2012 edition.

-This MRE update includes an additional 4,778m of drilling from 21 diamond holes, completed in 2021 and is reported excluding all historical mining activity, surveyed up to 23 April 2018.
-The depth from surface to the current vertical limit of the Mineral Resources is approximately 270m.
+This MRE update includes an additional 3,456m of drilling from 12 RC and Diamond holes, completed in 2023 by HRZ and 24 historical RC holes (2,794m) drilled by Brimstone in 2012.
+The Mineral Resource is reported excluding all historical mining activity, surveyed up to 23 April 2018.
+The depth from surface to the current vertical limit of the Mineral Resources is approximately 380m.

-In the opinion of Entech, the resource evaluation reported herein is a reasonable representation of the global underground gold mineral resources within the Penny's Find deposit, based on sampling data from reverse circulation and diamond drilling available as of 9 June 2021.
+In the opinion of Horizon Minerals Competent Person, the resource evaluation reported herein is a reasonable representation of the global underground gold mineral resources within the Pennys Find deposit, based on sampling data from reverse circulation and diamond drilling available as of 1 December 2023.
 The Indicated and Inferred Mineral Resources comprise fresh rock.
 The Mineral Resource Statement is presented in Table 2.